DavidBroadway/magrec/README.md

-#  Magnetisation_reconstruction
+#  Magnetic field reconstruction

-Magnetization reconstruction is a package allowing the reconstruction of the source quantity from the measured magnetic field.
+Magrec is a package for the reconstruction of the source quantity from the measured magnetic field.
 The source quantity can be the magnetisation or the current density in 2 dimensions.
-The reconstruction of current density in 3D is in progress.
 The task is completed by a untrained physics informed neural networks that learn on the fly on each new single image.

 ### Table of Contents
 * [0.
 Structure](#0-Structure)
+  * [0.1 Programming conventions]
 * [1.
 Installation and Requirements](#1-Installation and Requirements)
   * [1.1.
 Required Libraries](#11-Required Libraries)
   * [1.2.
 Installation](#12-installation)